 Remember to ensure that your education plan in Studentweb is correct.
 If something is missing in the plan / or you fail in one of the courses in the plan, you will not receive a diploma.
-Certificates upon completion of the degree are printed by the Faculty of Mathematics and Natural Sciences.
+From 1 June 2022, you will receive a digital diploma.
 It can take up to 3 months before the diploma is ready.
 This is because they control the basis for the master's degree (and possibly a bachelor's etc.).
 The student is responsible for making sure that the basis for the master's degree is in order.
 This especially applies to students who have a bachelor's degree from other places than UiO.

 If you in the meantime need a confirmation of completed education for use in job applications, etc., this can be obtained from the study consultant at the Department of Mathematics.

 When the diploma has been produced, the Ekspedisjonen at the Department of Mathematics will receive it and you will receive an e-mail to your student e-mail address stating that the diploma is ready to be collected.
 You may want to forward email from student mail to your private email address.